paulpierre/google-bq-export-downloader/README.md

 * Run: python google-bq-export-downloader.py

 ### Features
-* **Stop/Resume** Skips files that exist in the current director so you can stop / resume downloading
+* **Stop/Resume** Skips files that exist in the current directory so you can stop / resume downloading
 * **Smart serialization** Will skip, continue and reset serialization if files don't exist in the remote path
 * **Month/Year serialization** Properly increments month and year